Meera Gandhi: Publications and products

 In 2017, Meera Gandhi produced The Meera Gandhi Show which airs on B4U TV Network, along with on themeeragandhishow.com, southasiantimes.com.
 Each episode is based on essential life changing topics used to de-stress and live a more joyful, positive life.
 The show goes in-depth into one-on-one interviews with significant influencers from all walks of life : friends, healers, spiritual gurus, politicians, diplomats, actors and lawyers.
 Gandhi provides a close glimpse into the lives of the successful and spiritual, as well as current and trending topics and new, upcoming music.

 In 2016, Gandhi introduced her world class candle, "The Giving Candle".
 Also, scheduled for launch in 2016, Gandhi will launch The Giving Fragrance.
 The Giving Candle and Fragrance are available on GivingBackFragrance.com, and will be available on Amazon.com.

 In 2010, Meera produced and directed a musical CD entitled "Giving Back" featuring a host of International artists including Marco Figueira, Lucia Hwong Gordon, Juliet Hanlon, David Harilela and Chandrika Tandon.
 She also authored a coffee table book, and produced a documentary film, both of which are also entitled "Giving Back."

 Both the documentary film and book are meant to demonstrate the philanthropic efforts of her friends and those who inspire her.
-The book also features interviews with Bono and others Alex Counts, President and CEO of Grameen Foundation, found Meera's message of "giving back" to ring true: "'giving back' – when done thoughtfully and in the right spirit – does not leave the donor with less, but rather with more.".
+The book also features interviews with Bono and others Alex Counts, President and CEO of Grameen Foundation, found Meera's message of "giving back" to ring true: giving back' – when done thoughtfully and in the right spirit – does not leave the donor with less, but rather with more.".
 The documentary film was sold out at the Woodstock Film Festival in 2011.
 One hundred percent of the proceeds from all of Meera Gandhi's Giving Back Foundation projects go to her charitable projects around the globe.

 Meera was a part of a panel discussion hosted by the Asia Society about her book.
 The other panellist on the panel was Donzelina Barroso, senior advisor with Rockefeller Philanthropy Advisors.
 The panel was moderated by Alisyn Camerota, host of Fox and Friends Weekend.
 The discussion included ways to encourage teens and children to "give back" at an early age.

 Personal life

 Meera Gandhi lives mostly in NYC, and owns the historic town house of former First Lady Eleanor Roosevelt.
 She has three grown children - two daughters and one son.
 One of her daughters is musician Kiran Gandhi, also known as Madame Gandhi.
 Growing up, Gandhi spent time in both New York City and Bombay, India.

 Gandhi produces The Meera Gandhi TV show that airs every Sunday on B4 U TV network on Health, Happiness and living a stress free life.
-Gandhi also owns the GIVING line of products and properties in Palm Beach Florida and Hyde Park NY.
+Gandhi also owns the GIVING line of products and properties in Palm Beach, Florida, and Hyde Park, New York.